Three-dimensional sizes and shapes of pion emission in heavy-ion collisions: Results and discussion

 Similarly to Ref.~\cite{PHENIX:2024vjp}, we also investigated the scaled correlation strength parameter $\lambda/\lambda_{\rm max}$, as this removes the ambiguity of overall resonance fraction calculations, and focuses on the kinematical variation of the core fraction.
 Figure~\ref{f:lambdamax} shows $\lambda/\lambda_{\rm max}$ as a function of $m_T$, for various choices of $\rho^\lambda_{\rm max}$, compared to PHENIX data of Ref.~\cite{PHENIX:2024vjp}.
 The EPOS3 results appear to be compatible with the data for most of the $\rho^\lambda_{\rm max}$ choices.
 This compatibility was in particular assessed for the ${\rho^\lambda_{\rm max}= 5\textnormal{ cm}}$ case through the $\chi^2$ (calculated as the squared sum of their difference, scaled by the data uncertainty) and the corresponding confidence level values (abbreviated as C.L.; alternatively, these can also be called $p$-values).
 For all centralities, compatibility can be established (${\rm{C.L.} > 0.1\%}$).
-The data uncertainties were taken as the statistical uncertainties plus 5\% of the systematical uncertainties of the data points, which is a rather conservative estimate of the fluctuating part of the systematical uncertainties.
+The data uncertainties were taken as the statistical uncertainties plus 5\% of the systematic uncertainties of the data points, which is a rather conservative estimate of the fluctuating part of the systematic uncertainties.
 This confirms quantitatively that the EPOS3 results provide a statistically acceptable description of the PHENIX $\lambda/\lambda_{\rm max}$ data of Ref.~\cite{PHENIX:2024vjp}, without the need for any modification in the default settings.
+Note however, that EPOS may slightly underestimate radial flow, indicated by Fig. 58. of Ref.~\cite{Werner:2023mod}.
+This may be an important detail to be investigated in the future, as the shape of $\lambda/\lambda_{\rm max}$ versus $m_T$ is strongly affected by radial flow~\cite{Vance:1998wd}.